British governing party announces tax cuts that it hopes can lift ailing election fortunes

 LONDON (AP) — British Treasury chief Jeremy Hunt sought Wednesday to bolster spirits within his Conservative Party with another tax cut for 27 million working people, hoping it can turn the political dial ahead of a general election this year.

-He opted not to cut the basic rate of income tax, which also would have benefited retirees and savers — to the likely disappointment of many of Conservative peers who had been hoping for one as a rallying call for the upcoming election.
+He promised to cut national insurance costs, which workers pay to qualify for a state pension, still further “so we truly make work pay.”
+But he made no mention of reducing the basic rate of income tax, which would have benefited retirees and savers — to the likely disappointment of many of his Conservative peers who are nervous about losing their seats in the upcoming election.

-Other potential voter-friendly moves include freezing taxes on alcohol and gas at the pump and raising the amount of money individuals can earn before they have to pay back a child benefit they receive from the state.
+Poll after poll show the Conservatives suffering a historic defeat to the main opposition Labour Party.

-With poll after poll showing the Conservatives losing heavily to the main opposition Labour Party in a general election, the government hopes putting more money in people’s pockets during a cost-of-living crisis will boost the Conservative Party’s dire ratings.
+Labour leader Keir Starmer challenged Prime Minister Rishi Sunak to call an election for May 2, while describing the budget statement as the “last desperate act of a party that has failed.”

-The election has to take place by January 2025 but could in theory take place next month.
-Hunt’s boss, Prime Minister Rishi Sunak, will ultimately decide when the election will take place as their party tries to retain control of government, which they have held since 2010.
+The election has to take place by January 2025 but could in theory happen in May.
+Hunt’s boss, Sunak, will ultimately decide when the election will take place as their party tries to retain control of government, which they have held since 2010.

 Hunt told Parliament that the British economy withstood the coronavirus pandemic and a sharp spike in energy prices following Russia’s invasion of Ukraine, which sent inflation soaring and prompted the Bank of England to raise interest rates aggressively.